btroncone/learn-rxjs/operators/combination/concat.md

 #### signature: `concat(observables: ...*): Observable`

-## Subscribe to observables in order as previous completes, emit values.
+## Subscribe to observables in order as previous completes

 ---

 :bulb: You can think of concat like a line at a ATM, the next transaction (subscription) cannot start until the previous completes!

-:bulb: This operator can be used as either a static or instance method!

 :bulb: If throughput, not order, is a primary concern, try [merge](merge.md) instead!